Whether you are into running or not, you should consider registering for the Great Ethiopian Run (GER) at least once in life.

 There are a few good places to stay and eat in Addis Ababa.
 Here is a selection:

 - Yaya Village, in Sululta, is a plain but nice hotel outside of the city, from where you will have easy access to the forest for great training opportunities.
 There is an on site restaurant that serves very good food, and a small but nice pool.
 Internet only works (sparsely) in the reception area.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hyatt Regency Addis Ababa is one of the best hotels in town, and definitely the best located in terms of the race as it is right by Meskel Square, where the GER starts and ends.
 The hotel has a pool, a gym, a fantastic restaurant where you can enjoy Middle Eastern food.
 Rooms are spacious and cozy (if only a bit too warm).
 Wifi works well even in the rooms.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 The Great Ethiopian Run and Addis Ababa are the perfect starting point for a longer trip to Ethiopia and you shouldn’t miss on the opportunity to visit this incredible country.
 The organization of the GER can help you put together a short itinerary.